arvestad/PhyInCLogo/README.md

 If you are on mac
 >brew install ghostscript

-Instructions
+Run Example
->python3 PIC.py ex.treefile ex.fa
+>python3 PIC.py ex1_t1.treefile ex1.fa